 Tamarra Matthews Johnson

-Tamarra Matthews Johnson has made her career as a litigator at the trial and appellate levels, in complex civil and criminal cases.
-Tamarra has served as trial counsel in a number of cases for Bayer Corporation, and represents corporate clients involved in a range of industries, from pharma to energy, and manufacturing to sports.
+An accomplished first-chair trial lawyer who has won multiple cases before juries and provided strategic counseling on high-stakes matters, Tamarra consistently delivers favorable results to clients as a partner at Wilkinson Stekloff.
+She made her career as a litigator at the trial and appellate levels, in complex civil and criminal cases, and has represented and counseled corporate clients involved in a range of industries, from pharma to energy, and manufacturing to sports.

 - Undergraduate: Duke University, B.A.
 Public Policy, summa cum laude